Termite Information

 Dryrot is a condition when fungus breaks down wood fibers that give wood strength and stiffness.
 This renders the wood weak and brittle, hence the name dry rot.
 Excess moisture is a root cause of this condition.
 Fungus and dryrot, like termites, thrive in warm, humid climates such as California.

-Common Signs
+Common Signs of Termites

 Wood Damage